BLUE: Not your average fellowship

 Funding and scheduling

 Through BLUE 15 students will receive a $3k stipend to explore ideas, projects or processes that push boundaries and comfort zones, and potentially touch on multiple disciplines.
-The fellowship will last from May 13th - July 12th 2019.
+The fellowship will last two months during the summer.

 $2.5k of the total $3k will be a stipend, and the remaining $500 will be reserved for the purchase of materials.
 The stipend ensures accessibility of the BLUE Fellowships to all McGill students, regardless of financial status.